CRIMINAL DEFENSE ATTORNEY

 - Sexual Assault

-- Drug Crimes – possession, sale, trafficking and distribution of controlled substances, including synthetic substances
+- Drug Crimes – possession, sale, trafficking and distribution of controlled substances, including

 In every state, crimes are put into distinct categories.
 In Iowa, state crimes are either “felony” and “misdemeanor”.
 Decisions on crime classification are made by state legislators; the determination focuses on the seriousness of the crime.